pranayaryal/portfolio-site/src/content/markdown-styling.md

 *[CSS]: Cascading Style Sheets

-Ghost uses a language called **Markdown** to format text.

-When you go to edit a post and see special characters and colours intertwined between the words, those are Markdown shortcuts which tell Ghost what to do with the words in your document.
-The biggest benefit of Markdown is that you can quickly apply formatting as you type, without needing to pause.

 At the bottom of the editor, you'll find a toolbar with basic formatting options to help you get started as easily as possible.
 You'll also notice that there's a **?** icon, which contains more advanced shortcuts.